 In normal dogs, this test will cause the adrenal gland to produce cortisol, which is measured in the blood.
 However, in dogs with Addison’s disease, the cortisol levels will not be sufficiently elevated.

 In the case of an Addisonian crisis where a dog has collapsed, treatment is a medical emergency.
 This requires hospitalization and intensive therapy.
-The veterinarian will likely give the dog intravenous fluid to replace deficiencies, followed by corrective hormone supplements.
+The vet will likely give the dog intravenous fluid to replace deficiencies, followed by corrective hormone supplements.

 Does your dog suffer from Addison’s disease?
 What kinds of treatments do you use?
 Let us know in the comments below!